We became known as the Education Standards Board in 2015–16 and embraced a new visual identity and organisational structure.

 - Lynette Bellwood, Senior Advisor, Schools Regulation

-The Corporate Services and Governance unit provides support to our Board, the ESB and its staff through efficiently running the corporate and governance aspects of the business, facilitating continuous improvement and ensuring compliance with relevant legislation.
+The Corporate Services and Governance unit provides support to our Board, the Education Standards Board and its staff through efficiently running the corporate and governance aspects of the business, facilitating continuous improvement and ensuring compliance with relevant legislation.
 This unit has responsibilities for the strategic and operational financial management, human resource management, payroll, procurement and contract management, workplace health safety, information technology and communication services, records management services, as well as the overall governance and other broader corporate services responsibilities.

 The Early Childhood Services Regulatory Operations unit has responsibilities for the education, approval, monitoring and quality assessment and rating of all South Australian education, care and early childhood services—both regulated under the National Quality Framework (NQF) and those regulated under state-based legislation.
 This includes primary responsibility for the services in scope of the NQF, in accordance with the National Law and in relation to the National Quality Standard (NQS).
 The responsibilities for approval and monitoring also apply to those services identified in the Act as ‘residual’ early childhood services (in-home care, occasional care, rural and mobile care and some family day-care), although these services are not assessed and rated against the NQS.